Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: A comprehensive overview of the first paper

+\begin{rmk} Since the \textit{vertical}/groupoid direction direction remains undeformed, we will often denote the monoidal product $\phi\ostar\phi'=\phi\otimes\phi'$ as the undeformed tensor product when $\phi,\phi'$ are localized on 2-simplces which meet \textit{vertically}. \end{rmk}

-We emphasize once again from \textit{Remark \ref{weakcoherence}}, in the current case of the \textit{strict} 2-Chern-Simons theory (ie. in the absence of the weak associator $\tau$), the Hopf structures are strict with invertible coherence morphisms witnessing them.
+We emphasize once again from \textit{Remark \ref{weakcoherence}}, in the current case of the \textit{strict} 2-Chern-Simons theory (ie. in the absence of the weak associator $\tau$), the Hopf structures are strict with invertible coherence morphisms.